fmacias/FIFO-Task-Queue/Components/FifoTaskQueue/README.md

 The primary goal of this component is to run asynchronous processes into the given queue sequentially.

 It is intended to be a loosely coupled component to be used within scalable applications.
 Interfaces and the concrete implementation are located in different Modules, one with the interfaces and the other with the concrete implementation.

 It implements the Observer Pattern applied to the Tasks for Logging and possible monitoring issues.

 Once a Task observation has been finalized, a callback to the Target object its Observer is sent.
-This observer provides its processing state and acesses to its Task as well.
+This observer provides its processing state.
+Task are being disposed once the observation has been completed and is not available at the Callback of the observer.
+The Observer manages his own status, so that is not a problem.

 The Task processor can be crated from the GUI Synchronization context to interact with the GUI Controls and from the current arbitrary Synchronization Context from which was created.